Grsmto/simplebar/README.md

 ##3.
 Usage

-Include jQuery, the TrackpadScrollEmulator JS and CSS in your document.
-The paths and filenames may be different from those shown here:
+Include jQuery and TrackpadScrollEmulator in your document.
+The paths and filenames may differ from those shown here:

     <link rel="stylesheet" href="css/trackpad-scroll-emulator.css" />
     <script src="js/jquery-1.7.1.min.js"></script>